a love story

 She had not planned this.

-The biscuit was left over from her niece's birthday and had been sitting in her bag.
+The biscuit was a leftover from her niece's birthday and had been sitting in her bag.
 The Holy Spirit, she would later say, asked her to bless her teacher and Mr. President.
 So she did.

 He has never forgotten.